imagej/imagej.github.io/_pages/platforms/pi.md

 {% include img src='icons/pi' align='right' class="box" width=150 caption='Learn programming through fun, practical projects!' %}

 The {% include wikipedia title='Raspberry Pi' text='Raspberry Pi' %} is an inexpensive single-board computer system which runs the {% include wikipedia title='Raspbian' text='Raspbian' %} operating system, a flavor of Debian [Linux](/platforms/linux).
-This page provides advice and guidance for running [ImageJ](/software/imagej) and [Fiji](/software/fiji) on Raspberry Pi systems.
+This page provides advice and guidance for running [ImageJ](/software/imagej), [ImageJ2](/software/imagej2), and [Fiji](/software/fiji) on Raspberry Pi systems.

 # Installation

 {% include aside content='You might notice there is as an `imagej` package available from your package manager.
-Please be aware that this provides [ImageJ 1.x](/software/imagej-1.x) only, packaged by a third party, without cooperation from the core ImageJ development team.
+Please be aware that this provides the original [ImageJ](/software/imagej) only, packaged by a third party.
 You will not have access to any [ImageJ2](/software/imagej2)-specific features such as [parameterized scripts](/scripting/parameters), and you will likely have permissions errors because it is a system-wide ImageJ installation.' %}

-The following steps describe how to install ImageJ on a Raspberry Pi:
+The following steps describe how to install Fiji on a Raspberry Pi:

 1. Open the terminal.
 2. Install Java 8 on your Pi (`sudo apt-get install openjdk-8-jre`).